Interlacing Diffusions: Applications and examples

-Now a natural question arising is the following.
+Now, a natural question arising is the following.
 When is it possible to obtain $n$ conservative (by that we mean in case $l$ or $r$ can be reached then they are forced to be regular reflecting) $L$-diffusions \textit{conditioned via the minimal positive eigenfunction} to never intersect through the hard reflection interactions we have been studying in this work?
+We are able to provide an answer in Proposition \ref{conditioningviareflection} below under a certain assumption that we now explain.

 First, note that $L$ being conservative implies $\phi_1=1$.
-Furthermore, assuming that the $\phi_k\in C^{n-1}(I^\circ)$ for $k\le n$ and denoting by $\phi_k^{(j)}$ their $j^{th}$ derivative we define the Wronskian $W(\phi_1,\cdots,\phi_n)(x)$ of $\phi_1,\cdots,\phi_n$ by,
+Furthermore, assuming that the $\phi_k\in C^{n-1}(I^\circ)$ for $1\le k\le n$ and denoting by $\phi_k^{(j)}$ their $j^{th}$ derivative we define the Wronskian $W(\phi_1,\cdots,\phi_n)(x)$ of $\phi_1,\cdots,\phi_n$ by,